hookdeck/hookdeck-cli/README.md

 Each `source` is assigned a Event URL, which you can use to receive events.
 When starting with a fresh account, the CLI will prompt you to create your first source.
 Each CLI process can listen to one source at a time.

-Contrary to ngrok, **Hookdeck does not allow to append a path to your enent URL**.
+Contrary to ngrok, **Hookdeck does not allow to append a path to your event URL**.
 Instead, the routing is done within Hookdeck configuration.
 This means you will also be prompted to specify your `destination` path, and you can have as many as you want per `source`.

 > The `port-or-URL` param is mandatory, events will be forwarded to http://localhost:$PORT/$DESTINATION_PATH when inputing a valid port or your provided URL.